California Time Traveler Camp

 On our last day of camp, campers will explore two exhibits, Women Inspire and the California Hall of Fame.
 Through thematic crafts and activities, campers will learn about prominent figures who have left their mark upon our state and consider ways we can make a more fair and inclusive future.

-Thanks to a grant from the Kelly Foundation, limited scholarships are available for campers whose families demonstrate financial need.
+Thanks to the support of community sponsors through this year’s Big Day of Giving initiative, limited scholarships are available for campers whose families demonstrate financial need.
 To apply, please fill out and submit a scholarship application form.
 Scholarships will be reviewed and accepted on a rolling basis.
 The application will close when scholarship positions are filled.

 A complete list of policies, recommendations, and health and safety protocols can be found in the camp registration packet.